Train Hopping 101

 First and foremost before getting into what train cars to ride, and so on, please review train safety.
 You should not enter the fucking yard before you read up on your train safety.
 I am not going to bore you with re-writing a guide on what to do and what not to do around the tracks, but instead will post a link to a guide written by Johnny P from Squat the Planet.
 Review this guide and treat it as your bible because it may save your life or your limbs.
 Safety for the Greenhorn Train Hoppin’!
 Matt Derrick also wrote a nice outlined guide for basic guidelines to Train Hoppin’ Safety…some of the images don’t work, but give it a read as well since knowledge is power, especially on the steel.

 With that being said I also want to state that I am NOT a train hopper.
 I am a greenhorn and I hop trains in between seasonal work while I camp outside.
-I only have about 60 trains or so.
-I am posting this guide for people who are interested in hopping trains, just like I was, but do not have sufficient information on where to look, learn and read about the safety, precautions and gear needed to be a train hopper.
+I only have about 70 trains or so.
+I am posting this guide for people who are interested in train hopping, just like I was, but do not have sufficient information on where to look, learn and read about the safety, precautions and gear needed to be a train hopper.
 This post will group a bunch of resources and information together for those of you out there interested in Ridin’ the Rails!

 Firstly, if you have not done so, please register on Squat The Planet and become an active member there with other misfit travelers leading an alternative lifestyle.
 Most of your questions can and will be answered there depending upon how you phrase them or if you have done your research and used the search button.
 Do not join and post stupid questions like, “Hi, I’m new here and wanna be a train hopper, does Upstate New York have a train yard?”
 No one will take you seriously and you will be wasting everyone’s time including your own.
 Help out around the forums, be humble, ask questions about basic travel, like hitchhiking, etc. and once you feel you have mustered up enough cred to post in the train hopping forum then do so, but be prepared to get flamed for poorly written posts.